I’ve wanted a small on-camera light for a while, but most are too big and clumsy for my current run-and-gun setup with my Panasonic GH5 camera.

 You can also unplug the fridge and avoid all the noise from the motor and compressor being picked up by the microphone.

 Closet Light.
-Put a tiny LED inside a closet to light up the clothes in there.
+Put a tiny LED inside a closet to light up the clothes.
 You can even make the character switch on the LED in order to make it seem like there is an in-built light in the closet.

 Computer Screen.
 This one is similar to the simulation of a cell phone screen.
 Computer screens tend to create flickering and banding when filmed on camera.